Data Control Block

-In IBM mainframe operating systems, such as OS/360, MVS, z/OS, a Data Control Block (DCB) is a description of a dataset in a program.
-A DCB is coded in Assembler programs using the DCB macro instruction (which expands into a large number of "define constant" instructions).
-High level language programmers use library routines containing DCBs.
+A Data Control Block (DCB) is a description of a dataset in IBM mainframe operating systems, such as OS/360, MVS, and z/OS.
+A DCB is coded in assembler programs using the DCB macro instruction (which expands into a large number of "define constant" instructions).
+High-level language programmers use library routines containing DCBs.

-A DCB is one of the many control blocks used in these operating systems.
-A control block is a data area with a predefined structure, very similar to a C struct, but typically only related to system's functions.
-A DCB may be compared to a FILE structure in C, but it is much more complex, offering many more options for various access methods.
+A DCB is one of many control blocks used in these operating systems.
+A control block is a data area with a predefined structure, very similar to a C struct, but typically only related to system functions.
+A DCB may be compared to a FILE structure in C, but it is much more complex, offering many more options for access methods.

-The control block acted as the Application programming interface between Logical IOCS and the application program and usually was defined within (and resided within) the application program itself.
-The addresses of I/O subroutines would be resolved during a linkedit phase after compilation or else dynamically inserted at OPEN time.
+The control block acted as the application programming interface between Logical IOCS and the application program and usually was defined within (and resided within) the application program.
+The addresses of I/O subroutines were resolved during a linkedit phase after compilation or else dynamically inserted at OPEN time.